Popular Destinations

 The 1-800 reservations line for any major chain reads from a script.
 Their script says "the policy is 21+."
 They have no authority to override it.
 Calling them is wasted time.

-The negotiation has to happen at the property level — call the actual hotel's front desk number, ask for the duty manager or front office manager.
-That's the person who can either authorize an exception or tell you definitively no.
+Negotiation has to happen at the property level.
+Call the actual hotel's front desk number, ask for the duty manager or front office manager.
+That is the person who can either authorize an exception or tell you definitively no.

 Step 2: call mid-day, mid-week

-Front-desk staff is busy at check-in (3–6 PM) and check-out (8–11 AM), and exhausted overnight.
-The window where the manager actually has time to think about your request is roughly 11 AM – 2 PM on Tuesday, Wednesday, or Thursday.
-Avoid Friday afternoon (everyone's setting up for the weekend rush) and Sunday/Monday (turnover days).
+Front-desk staff is busy at check-in (3 to 6 PM) and check-out (8 to 11 AM), and exhausted overnight.
+The window where the manager actually has time to think about your request is roughly 11 AM to 2 PM on Tuesday, Wednesday, or Thursday.
+Avoid Friday afternoon (everyone is setting up for the weekend rush) and Sunday and Monday (turnover days).

 Step 3: frame the trip narrowly

-• Single business / professional reason.
-"I'm in town for a [conference / interview / family event] on [specific date], staying [1–2 nights], and I really wanted the [specific hotel] because [specific reason — proximity to the event, employer corporate rate, etc.]."
+• Single business or professional reason.
+"I'm in town for a [conference, interview, family event] on [specific date], staying [1 or 2 nights], and I really wanted the [specific hotel] because [specific reason: proximity to the event, employer corporate rate, etc.]."

 • Solo or with one travel companion.
 Groups under 21 freak managers out.
 A solo or pair traveler reads as low-risk.

 • Older-companion if you have one.
-If you're traveling with a parent, sibling, partner, or coworker who's 21+, mention it upfront and offer to put them on the reservation as the primary guest.
-This usually closes the deal — see step 5.
+If you are traveling with a parent, sibling, partner, or coworker who is 21+, mention it upfront and offer to put them on the reservation as the primary guest.
+This usually closes the deal (see step 5).

 The framing that almost always fails: